 We set sail again, back to Union Island, our final destination where we would return our chartered boat, “Old Vic”, to Stardust.
 The winds were at a perfect 20 knots.
 We rounded Mayreau and headed 200 degrees south to Union Island.
 Our bodies were fatigued from all the hard work of sailing, swimming, snorkeling and the late nights of partying and playing.
 But honestly, our only complaint was that our trip would soon be over.

 As we sailed into Clifton Harbor on Union Island we immediately looked for a mooring buoy.
-This is not a safe harbor when the pre-dawn winds pick up to nearly 40 knots.
-Luckily this time we found one.
+This is not a safe harbor when the pre-dawn winds pick up to 40 knots.
+Luckily we found one.
 Using the grappling hook, Karen and I fished it up and tied the line over the bow cleat.
 Safe.
 We had sailed 130 nautical miles to nearly a dozen island ports in ten days.
-What an adventure.
+What an adventure!

 Clean and shining like new pennies, we headed for the Anchorage Yacht Club for a cold beer.
 The three of us toasted to our successful sail.
 Patrick had been a good skipper, learning from his mistakes.
 We two women had made a few of our own.
 But sailing is an imperfect sport.
 As the American yachtsman, Dennis Conner described it: “The trails are unmarked and one has to make intelligent decisions under constantly changing conditions.
 You have to decide about where or even whether to go.”

 We chose to take our dinghy to Clifton’s for dinner and tied it to the dock.
-There seems to be a secret, which I have not learned, to staying dry while boating, because wherever we went I arrived with wet feet and a wet bottom.
-Small price I suppose.
-Our skipper, Patrick, got the worst of it on our final evening unfortunately.
-As he hopped from our boat to the dinghy he fell, waving his arms in near-slow motion, hoping to steady his balance, but landed in the water between the two boats.
-It was hard to contain our laughter, except the boat keys were in his pocket, which presented another problem as they floated away in the marina.
+There seems to be a secret to staying dry while boating, which I am not privy to, because wherever we went I arrived with wet feet and a wet backside.
+It’s a small price to pay.
+Unfortunately, our skipper Patrick got the worst of it on our final evening.
+As he hopped from our boat to the dinghy, he fell, waving his arms in near-slow motion, hoping to steady his balance, but landed in the water between the two boats.
+It was hard to contain our laughter.
+We shrieked and howled at Patrick’s pratfall… except the boat keys were in his pocket, which presented another problem as they floated away in the marina.